regisd/regisd.github.io/_posts/2007-07-27-lvm-reiserfs.md

                       3,8G  3,8G   14M 100% /usr/local<br />
 `

 Oooops!
-It&rsquo;s not the first time that I perform this task, but it&rsquo;s always so good to see LVM and Reiserfs in action:
+It’s not the first time that I perform this task, but it’s always so good to see LVM and Reiserfs in action:

 `[root@kro64 ~]# lvresize -L+1G /dev/system/local<br />
   Extending logical volume local to 4,76 GB<br />